gruntwork-io/docs/docs/2.0/docs/accountfactory/tutorials/remove-account.md

 If an `infrastructure-access-control` repository is part of your setup:

-1. Remove the deleted account references from the accounts.yml file.
+1. Remove the deleted account references from the accounts.yml file
 2. Delete the folders for the removed accounts from the repository
 3. Create and merge a Pull Request with [skip ci] in the commit message